Excellent Black-Owned Restaurants in San Francisco | San Francisco Travel

 Little Skillet

-Tucked away on a tiny side street a few minutes from Oracle Park is Little Skillet, known for its weekend jazz brunch.
+Tucked away on a tiny side street just minutes from Oracle Park is Little Skillet.
+Known for its deliciously extensive menu and famous chicken and waffles, Little Skillet will silence any fried chicken craving.

 Local Kitchen